SolidLabResearch/miravi-a-linked-data-viewer/README.md

    npm run dev-with-path
    ```

-### Setting the version string
+### Maintaining the version string

-Before every merge to the main branch and before every release, set the version string [here](./main/src/version.js)
-according to the rules in that file.
+Maintain the version string [here](./main/src/version.js) according to the rules in that file.